In current Windows 11 builds, we'll automatically fix certain critical problems on your Windows device to keep it running smoothly.

 Recommended troubleshooting notifications

-Windows 10 devices configured to “ask me before fixing problems” will receive a notification when new troubleshooting is available.
+Windows 10 devices configured to “Ask me before running” will receive a notification when new troubleshooting is available.

 Click or tap the notification to view the Troubleshoot settings page, where you can learn more about the problem and what the troubleshooter does.
-Select Run the troubleshooter to start it immediately.
-If you don’t want to run the troubleshooter now, you can find it later by going to Start > Settings > Update & Security > Troubleshoot .
+Select Run to start it immediately.
+If you don’t want to run the troubleshooter now, you can find it later by going to Start > Settings > System > Troubleshoot .

 Troubleshooters that haven’t been run might be automatically removed from the list of recommended troubleshooting when they no longer apply to your device.

 Windows keeps track of the critical and recommended troubleshooting run on your device so you know what problems we’ve fixed.
-To find troubleshooting history, go to Start > Settings > Update & Security > Troubleshoot > Recommended troubleshooting history.
+To find troubleshooting history, go to Start > Settings > System > Troubleshoot > Recommended troubleshooting history.

-Devices configured to “tell me when problems get fixed” can click or tap the notification to view the troubleshooting history and learn more.
+Devices configured to “Run automatically, then notify me” can click or tap the notification to view the troubleshooting history and learn more.